Unique Characterisability and Learnability of Temporal Queries Mediated by an Ontology: Proofs for Section

-Consider now \textit{Step~4}.
 As noted in~$(\ast)$, identifying the right $\Dmc_i$ needs only polynomially many membership queries (despite the fact that deciding meet-reducibility might require more time).
-Since exhaustive application of~3(a) requires only polynomial time, a single application of~$(\ast)$ requires only polynomially many membership queries.
-Moreover, using the fact that~3(a) is not applicable before application of~$(\ast)$ one can show that the number of `gaps' is increased and that the rule preserves that every root \Omc-homomorphism is block surjective.
+Since exhaustive application of~2(a) requires only polynomial time, a single application of~$(\ast)$ requires only polynomially many membership queries.
+Moreover, using the fact that~2(a) is not applicable before application of~$(\ast)$ one can show that the number of `gaps' is increased and that the rule preserves that every root \Omc-homomorphism is block surjective.
 Hence,~$(\ast)$ is applied at most once for each $\leq$ in $\q_T$.

-It remains to analyse the running time of \textit{Step~5}.
+It remains to analyse the running time of \textit{Step~4}.
 Clearly, only linearly many (in the size of $\q_T$) membership queries are asked.
-To finish the argument, we only note that \ELHIF admits tractable containment reduction and that satisfiability \wrt \ELHIF-ontologies is decidable.
+To finish the argument, it remains to note that \ELHIF admits tractable containment reduction and that satisfiability \wrt \ELHIF ontologies is decidable.

-We argue next that the above algorithm runs in polynomial time if \Lmc additionally admits polynomial-time instance checking, polynomial-time computable frontiers, and meet-reducibility of ELIQs \wrt \Lmc-ontologies can be decided in polynomial time.
+We argue next that the above algorithm runs in polynomial time if \Lmc additionally admits polynomial time instance checking, polynomial time computable frontiers, and meet-reducibility of ELIQs \wrt \Lmc ontologies can be decided in polynomial time.
 First note that \Omc-saturation of \Dmc (which is assumed throughout the algorithm) can be established in polynomial time via instance checking.
-Then observe that, in~\textit{Step~4}, a (not necessarily minimal) frontier $\Fmc_\q$ can be computed in polynomial time and meet-reducibility can also be decided in polynomial time, by assumption.
-Together with the analysis of~\textit{Step~4} above, this yields that~\textit{Step~4} needs only polynomial time.
-Finally observe that also~\textit{Step~5} runs in polynomial time since the tests for satisfiability can be reduced to (polynomial time) instance checking.
+Then observe that, in~\textit{Step~3}, a (not necessarily minimal) frontier $\Fmc_\q$ can be computed in polynomial time and meet-reducibility can also be decided in polynomial time, by assumption.
+Together with the analysis of~\textit{Step~3} above, this yields that~\textit{Step~3} needs only polynomial time.
+Finally observe that also~\textit{Step~4} runs in polynomial time since the tests for satisfiability can be reduced to (polynomial time) instance checking.

 It remains to prove Points~$(ii)$ and~$(iii)$ from Theorem~\ref{thm:learning}.
-The learning algorithm for Point~$(ii)$ is similar to the algorithm provided above, but with a modified \textit{Step~4} since in this case~$\q_T$ might have lone conjuncts and possibly more than one variable from $\var(\q_T)$ is mapped to the same time point in \Dmc.
+The learning algorithm for Point~$(ii)$ is similar to the algorithm provided above, but with a modified \textit{Step~3} since in this case~$\q_T$ might have lone conjuncts and possibly more than one variable from $\var(\q_T)$ is mapped to the same time point in \Dmc.
 Let $T$ be the temporal depth of the target query.